 Here are the key steps to building a solid SEO strategy.

 You have to be patient because the effects of an SEO strategy aren't instantaneous.
 It will take you a while for your rankings to start improving, but you must remain consistent.
-If you'd like to launch effective SEO strategies, we'd love to help!
+We hope you’ve found value in our beginners guide to SEO.
+Here at Steel Croissant, we are passionate about helping clients climb the rankings through effective SEO strategies.
+We'd love to do the same for your business!
 Contact Steel Croissant for an interactive consultation today.

 Sign up to be notified with it is done.